Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/pio/pio_led_on_off_interrupt/readme.md

 ## Running the Application

-1. Build and Program the application using their respective IDEs
+1. Build and Program the application using its IDE
 2. LED is turned ON when the switch is pressed and turned OFF when the switch is released

 | Board      | Switch Name | LED Name Name